rsync+hfsmode

 filename

-NOTE: FixupResourceForks works recursively, so to reassemble a large number of files just specify the directory name (or ".") in place of filename, above.
-FixupResourceForks will reassemble each pair of AppleDouble files beneath that point.
+FixupResourceForks works recursively, so to reassemble a large number of files just specify the directory name (or ".") in place of filename, above.
+FixupResourceForks will reassemble each pair of files beneath that point.

-Examples
+Usage Examples

 To back up your home directory: